Frameworks Javascript Tutorials

 September 6th, 2016 | By Jscrambler | 11 min read

-Angular 1 has been a phenomenal success in the world of Single-Page Applications (SPA).
+Angular 1 has been a phenomenal success in the Single-Page Applications (SPA) world.

-This was in part due to its simplicity and easy to understand syntax.
-It was also aided by the fact that it is a Google backed product which instills some level of confidence in developers.
+This was in part due to its simplicity and easy-to-understand syntax.
+It was also aided by the fact that it is a Google-backed product, which instills some confidence in developers.
 After the team at Google decided to come up with version two of the popular framework, they decided to change things drastically.

-Angular 2 takes a very different approach in building single-page applications.
+Angular 2 takes a different approach to building single-page applications.
 Let this not stop you from diving into it because Angular 2 is geared towards using some of the best tools out there in the industry from some of the most brilliant companies.

-For example, Angular 2 fully supports typescript as a first class citizen.
-Even though typescript is not required to use the framework, I must admit that the framework feels easier and more intuitive to use when used with typescript.
+For example, Angular 2 fully supports typescript as a first-class citizen.
+Even though typescript is not required to use the framework, I must admit that the framework feels more intuitive when used with typescript.
 In addition to that, you tend to write less code.

-In light of that, we will be using typescript and the angular-cli to build a conference browsing application.
-The data for the conference will come from an Express.js backend application which I have prepared upfront with some mocked data.
-We will connect to it using Angular 2′s http module to the Express.js backend to get a list of speakers so we can browse each of them in details and see their respective talks and time.
+In light of that, we will use typescript and angular-cli to build a conference browsing application.
+The data for the conference will come from an Express.js backend application, which I have prepared upfront with some mocked data.

-A simple application but it will touch on many aspects of Angular 2 like components, the router, component scoped styles, data-binding, helpers or pipes and much more, so let’s dive in now and get started.
+A simple application, but it will touch on many aspects of Angular 2, such as components, the router, component scoped styles, data-binding, helpers or pipes, and much more, so let’s dive in now and get started.

 Bootstrap